-Financial incentives can reduce the cost of the entire solar panel installation by about 65%.
+Financial incentives and programs can reduce the cost of the entire solar panel installation by about 65%.
 Here is a list of federal incentives that are currently available:

 Community Shared Solar provides an opportunity for entire communities, including renters, to access energy generated through solar panels.
 Community Shared Solar is a part of the Shared Renewables Initiative, also known as Community Distributed Generation (CDG), under NY-Sun.

 Yes.
 Visit this link to learn more about affordable loans, and check out OPTION 1 and OPTION 2 in the Affordable Solar section below.

 Affordable Solar is a NYSERDA program designed to bring solar power to residents who can benefit the most from cheaper electricity -- those who pay proportionately more of their income for it.
 For eligible homeowners, the rebate incentive for PV systems is doubled.

 To be eligible, customers must make less than 80% of the median area income.
 Visit this link to find eligibility levels by county.